November 13, 2018

 - Methods to keep food safe and preparation services clean.

-“We hope this free class will provide an opportunity for people to learn about the simple steps they can take to prevent spreading foodborne illnesses by preparing and serving safe foods,” said Jason Fulton, TJHD Senior Environmental Health Specialist.
+“We hope that people, who often serve food, will be able to attend the free classes to learn about the simple steps that they can take to prevent spreading foodborne illnesses by preparing and serving safe foods,” said Jason Fulton, TJHD Senior Environmental Health Specialist.

 Safe Food Handling Class

-RSVP: Participants should reserve their space in advance by contacting Jason Fulton at Jason.firstname.lastname@example.org or 434-972-4311.
+RSVP: Participants should reserve their space in advance by contacting E. Archer Campbell at email@example.com or 434-972-6256.

 According to the Centers for Disease Control and Prevention and Food and Drug Administration, approximately 3,200 people in the United States die each year from preventable food-borne illnesses.